avrilcoghlan/vibriowatch/docs/source/haiti.rst

   :width: 600

-If you right-click on the ancestral node of that small clade, and then choose "View subtree" in the menu that appears, it will show you just the part of the tree corresponding to that small clade:
+If you right-click on the ancestral node of that small clade, and then choose "View subtree" in the menu that appears, it will show you just the part of the tree corresponding to that small clade.
+You can then delete "H22" from the search box at the top, to deselect the H22 isolate.
+You will now see that on the right, there is only one dot on the map, and if you use the rollerball on your mouse to scroll out, you will see it corresponds to Haiti, indicating that all the isolates in this small clade are from Haiti:

 .. image:: Picture138.png
-  :width: 600
+  :width: 800

-You can delete "H22" from the search box at the top of the webpage to deselect H22 in the tree.

-Then to show the

 CholeraBook